openhive-network/hivemind/docs/communities.md

 >
 > *[source](https://steem.io/2017roadmap.pdf)*

-Today, most Steem frontends rely on the global tags system for organization.
-In this sense Steem has many "communities" already but they are entirely informal; there is no ownership and no ability to formally organize.
+Today, most Hive frontends rely on the global tags system for organization.
+In this sense Hive has many "communities" already but they are entirely informal; there is no ownership and no ability to formally organize.
 Tag usage standards are not possible to enforce, and users have different goals as to what they want to see and what sort of communities they want each tag to embody.

 Hive communities add a governance layer which allows users to organize around a set of values, and gives them the power to do so effectively.
-It introduces a new system of moderation which is not dependent on users' steem power.
+It introduces a new system of moderation which is not dependent on users' hive power.
 By making it easier to organize, this system can be far more effective at connecting creators and curators.
 Curators will be attracted to communities which are well-organized: focused, high-quality, low-noise.
 Making it easier to find the highest quality content will make it easier to reward high quality content.

 Many people want to see long-form, original content while many others just want to share links and snippets.
 The goal of the community feature is to empower users to create tighter groups and focus on what's important to them.
 Use cases for communities may include: